 Share Unique Amenities and Lease Terms in Your Short Description

 Aim to keep your short description between 4-6 lines, giving renters enough information to determine if your property is the right fit, without overwhelming them.
-Essential information that renters are looking for include:
+Essential information that renters are looking for includes:

 Neighborhood: In addition to your location, renters will also want to know more about your specific neighborhood.
 Is your property in a quiet residential area or close to nightlife?
 What businesses, parks, major roads, and highways are nearby?

-Amenities: Make sure to include any features which will give you an advantage over other properties, such as parking, security, closet space, and new appliances.
+Amenities: Make sure to include any features that will give you an advantage over other properties, such as parking, security, closet space, and new appliances.